 Since the fourth quarter of 2007, since there was no information available regarding 'mark to market' bids and 'mark to model' valuations from the structuring financial institutions for these securities.
 Consequently Company's estimation of fair value was based on a theoretical model using yields obtainable for comparable assets.
 The value inputs for the evaluation of these securities were publicly available indices of securities with the same rating, similar duration and comparable/similar underlying collaterals or industries exposure (such as ABX for the collateralized debt obligation and, ITraxx and IBoxx for the credit linked notes).
 The higher impairment charges during 2008 reflect downgrading events on the collateral debt obligations comparing the relevant ABX indices of a lower rating category and a general negative trend of the corporate debt market.
 The estimated value of the collateralized debt obligation could further decrease in the future as a result of credit market deterioration and/or other downgrading.
-The estimated value of the corporate industry indices used for the evaluation.
+The estimated value of the corporate debt securities could also further decrease in the future due to a deterioration of the corporate industry indices used for the evaluation.
 Based on the valuation method mentioned above, a \$55 million impairment charge was recorded in quarter ended December 31, 2008, the Auction Rate Securities portfolio has an estimated fair value of approximately \$242 million.